 For example, if you’ve been unemployed for more than 30 days, you can request a waiver of penalties for defaulting on your tax payment.
 If you qualify for the IRS Fresh Start Program, you can apply for a six-month extension of a tax payment deadline without any penalties.

-The main focus of the IRS Fresh Start Tax Program is to reduce the burden of tax debt for citizens and small businesses during temporary financial difficulties.
-It offers various measures to help you settle your tax debts quickly and easily.
+The main focus of the IRS Fresh Start Tax Program is to reduce the burden of back taxes for citizens and small businesses during temporary financial difficulties.
+It offers various measures to help you settle your back taxes quickly and easily.

-The principal types of tax relief offered under the program include the following:
+The principal types of tax assistance offered under the program include the following: